saylordotorg/course_me205/Unit04.md

+---
+layout: default
+title: "ME205: Numerical Methods for Engineers"
+course_description: "A review of the numeric methods most useful for engineers, with particular emphasis on numbers and binary systems, numerical differentiation, linear algebra, solving non-linear systems, regression and optimization, ordinary differential equations, and fourier and finite element methods."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Applications of Numerical Methods in Linear Algebra** <span id="4"></span>
 **A witticism common among practitioners of mathematics is that a